 - Bulldog training

 Training a bulldog is very interesting.
 Unlike other dog breeds, bulldogs respond very well to positive reinforcement training methods.
-These dogs are strong-willed dogs, and this makes it easier to motivate them with treats during training.
+These dogs are strong-willed dogs, and this makes it easier to motivate them with treats during advanced dog training.

 These dogs are very intelligent and love learning and since they cannot cope with physical exercises, keeping their minds occupied is very important.